sergeybruhin/html-sitemap/README.md

 Widget will be rendered if variable **$htmlSitemap** is set.

 ## Register route for your Controller
-Not restrictions on url or route name, do there what you want.
+No restrictions on url or route name, do there what you want.
 ```php
 Route::get('sitemap', HtmlSitemapController::class)
     ->middleware('cache.headers:private;max_age=3600;etag')